kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 Previously, customers were required to configure planned maintenance windows individually for each AKS cluster, resulting in repetitive setup and increased risk of inconsistent maintenance schedules across their environments.

 To address these concerns, AKS is transitioning from an optional (opt-in) planned maintenance window model to a required (default) model.
-Going forward, all AKS clusters must have a planned maintenance window configured at creation.
-This change is not a new feature, but a shift in default behavior to ensure every cluster has a predictable upgrade schedule, reducing the risk of unexpected disruptions and improving overall customer experience.
+This is a change in default behavior—not a new feature—and aims to ensure every cluster has a predictable upgrade schedule, reducing unexpected disruptions and improving overall customer experience.

+Rollout will occur in two phases:
+- Phase 1: Promote maintenanceConfigurations to a top‑level resource so maintenance configurations can be created once and reused across multiple clusters.
+- Phase 2: Require a maintenance window at cluster creation for all clusters (Kubernetes version cutoff: TBD).

-With this new user experience, customers can configure planned maintenance windows at scale, applying a single maintenance configuration across multiple AKS clusters to ensure consistent and efficient management of upgrade schedules throughout their environments.
+With this new experience, customers can configure planned maintenance windows at scale by applying a single maintenance configuration across multiple AKS clusters for consistent and efficient upgrade scheduling.

 ## Migration Strategy and Version Cutoff